jonahbeckford/dk/docs/SPECIFICATION.md

 end
 ```

 **TIP**.
-The reference implementation has the `mlfront-shell -- lua --analysis somefile.lua` command to show the rules the build system thinks are defined in the Lua script.
+The reference implementation has the `dk0 -- lua --analysis somefile.lua` command to show the rules the build system thinks are defined in the Lua script.

 ### Error Handling in Rules